Skip to contents

 Step 2: Map components

 The JS bridge auto-detects inputs by matching tool argument names to element id attributes.
-This means you can keep your Shiny inputs as-is — just ensure the id matches a tool argument name:
+You can keep your Shiny inputs as they are, as long as the id matches a tool argument name:

 Shiny input What to do